christinalee/Slides/slides-master/kotlin/slides.md

 - code reviews require only a small startup cost
 - detail work handled by compiler

+note:
-note: have polled devs to make sure lines are readable, and they always say yes
-note: only really need mutable, null, and (lesser degree) lambdas to get started
-note: Java developers continue to code review me
-note: intracacies of Kotlin are caught by compiler -- nulls, mutability, etc, so are not on CR's shoulders
+have polled devs to make sure lines are readable, and they always say yes only really need mutable, null, and (lesser degree) lambdas to get started Java developers continue to code review me intracacies of Kotlin are caught by compiler -- nulls, mutability, etc, so are not on CR's shoulders

 !!!